Need to hire an exterminator? Get a free estimate online from top local home service pros in your area.

 I know what you’re thinking – how can something so small keep my home pest free?
 That’s a great question.
 House centipedes are known to have a very high metabolic rate.
 In short, they are always hungry.
 So yes, they can handle your pests with ease.
 This also has an economic benefit as you will not have to spend too much on money on pest control, which can be costly at times.

-How to Get Rid of House Centipedes – The Right Way
+How to Get Rid of Centipedes – The Right Way

 While squashing them may look like a quick and effective method, you won’t be able to kill the whole house centipede population with your slipper even if you had all the time in the world devoted to it.
 So how do you make sure you never see them scurrying around your home again?
 Remove the things that brought them in your house into the first place.